midilab/uCtrl/README.md

 ## MIDI

 Agregate and control MIDI interfaces.
+Agregator for [Francois Best's Arduino MIDI library](https://github.com/FortySevenEffects/arduino_midi_library) that can handle realtime operations inside uCtrl.

+Make use of MIDI circuit.
-Agregator for [author name] midi library for realtime usage *link or image to the midi options schematic
+*link or image to the midi options schematic

 ## Oled

 Connect a OLED screen.

-Helper class that makes use of [U8g2 oled library](https://github.com/olikraus/U8g2_Arduino).
+Display helper class for [U8g2 oled library](https://github.com/olikraus/U8g2_Arduino).

+Make use of i2c or spi devices.
 *link or image to the oled options schematic

 ## Storage

 Make use of epprom and/or sdcard.

-Storage abstration for uCtrl using Epprom and Sdcard(library from..)
+Storage abstration for for Epprom and Sdcard usage.
+Sdcard library helper using [greiman's SdFat library](https://github.com/greiman/SdFat/)
 *link or image to the sdcard options schematic

 ## Ram